Quantum control of hole spin qubits in double quantum dots

-\textit{Transfer $S(1,1)-T_{-}$.} We investigate the design of a detuning pulse in order to pass from $\ket{T_-(1,1)}$ to $\ket{S(1,1)}$ along the instantaneous state $\ket{\psi_1}$, solution of $H_0\ket{\psi_1(\varepsilon)}=E_1(\varepsilon)\ket{\psi_1(\varepsilon)}$, whose instant eigenenergy $E_1(\varepsilon)$ is represented by the dashed black line in Fig.~\ref{fig:system} (b).
-There are multiple approaches to design the detuning between the dots, the only driving parameter.
-A liner ramp of the detuning between the initial and final time gives the adiabatic evolution when the derivative of the detuning with respect to time is small enough $(\varepsilon(t_f) - \varepsilon(0)) / t_f \ll \lambda_2$.
-To reduce the total transfer time, one can consider an LZ type protocol composed of a linear ramp with total time $t_\text{rise}$, a waiting time given by $t_w$, and another linear ramp returning to the original detuning.
-During the waiting time the state acquires a given phase interfering destructively or constructively during the returning liner ramp, giving rise to a complete transfer.
-Furthermore, the total time of the protocol can be further reduced using a $\pi$-pulse, where there is a waiting time at the crossing point $\tilde{\varepsilon}$.
-By changing the total waiting time, the system undergoes Rabi oscillations between both states.
-If the waiting time is a multiple of $\pi/\hbar f(\lambda_2)$, where $f(\lambda_2)$ is the SOC gap, a transfer between states is achieved.
-However, this transfer protocol only works properly when the system can be effectively reduced to a two-level system.
-We investigate the FAQUAD \cite{MartinezGaraot2015} scheme by which smooth pulses can be derived numerically to achieve high fidelity transfer in short total times.
-A simplified version of FAQUAD known as LA \cite{Roland_2002,Richerme_2013} requires less information about the system and is easily implemented.
-More detailed information on these protocols can be found in the Supplemental Material~\cite{SuppMat}.
-All pulses derived from the protocols mentioned above, as shown in Fig. \ref{fig:pulses_alternatives} (a), can drive the state to the target $\ket{\Psi(t=t_f)} =\ket{S(1, 1)}$ evolving from $\ket{\Psi(t=0)}=\ket{T_-(1,1)}$ with the fidelity defined as $\mathcal{F} \equiv \abs{\braket{S(1, 1)}{\Psi(t=t_f)}}^2$, where $t_f$ is the total transfer time.
+\textit{Transfer $S(1,1)-T_{-}(1,1)$.} We investigate the design of a detuning pulse in order to pass from $\ket{T_-(1,1)}$ to $\ket{S(1,1)}$ along the instantaneous state $\ket{\psi_1}$, where $H_0\ket{\psi_1(\varepsilon)}=E_1(\varepsilon)\ket{\psi_1(\varepsilon)}$, whose instant eigenenergy $E_1(\varepsilon)$ is represented by the dashed black line in Fig.~\ref{fig:system} (b).
+There are different approaches to design the detuning pulse between the dots, the only driving parameter in our case.
+A liner ramp of the detuning between the initial and final time gives the adiabatic evolution when the time derivative of the detuning, i.e., the driving speed, is small enough $(\varepsilon(t_f) - \varepsilon(0)) / t_f \ll \lambda_2$ so the adiabatic condition is fulfilled during the protocol.
+To reduce the total time, one can consider an LZ-type protocol composed of a linear ramp with total time $t_\text{raise}$, a waiting time $t_w$, and another linear ramp returning to the original point.
+The total time of the protocol is given by $t_f = 2t_\text{raise} + t_w$.
+During the waiting time, the state acquires a phase interfering destructively or constructively during the returning linear ramp, resulting in a complete transfer.
+Another proposal for quantum control is the $\pi$-pulse.
+In this protocol, all the parameters of the system are constant over time, with the detuning fixed at the anticrossing $\tilde{\varepsilon}$.
+By changing the total time of the protocol, the system undergoes Rabi oscillations between both states.
+If the waiting time is a multiple of $\pi/\hbar f(\lambda_2)$, where $f(\lambda_2)$ is the SOC energy gap, a transfer between states is achieved.
+However, this protocol only works properly when the system can be effectively reduced to a two-level system.
+If not, multiple $\pi$-pulses must be employed in each of the anticrossings \cite{Holthaus1994}.
+In this work, we propose to use a protocol, not yet experimentally implemented in semiconductor quantum dots, based on shortcuts to adiabaticity, in order to improve the fidelity of the established protocols mentioned above.